Brayden-Zhang/UofT-webring/README.md

 # UofT Webring

 Welcome to the UofT Webring project!
-This project is designed to create a community of UofT Engineering Science students with personal websites.
+This project is designed to create a community of UofT students with personal websites.

 ## Setup Instructions